adedner/dune-fem-dg/README.md

 Eye-candy
 ---------

-Figure: Solving the compressible Euler equations in 3D using the parallel-adaptive DUNE-ALUGrid and the DG discretization implemented in DUNE-FEM-DG.
+The avatar of the project shows the solution of the compressible Euler equations in 3D using the parallel-adaptive DUNE-ALUGrid and the DG discretization implemented in DUNE-FEM-DG.

 Installation